MrMarzeero/MrMarzeero/README.md

 <div>
  <p>
   About me ?
-My name is Otávio, i am a Junior Backend Web Developer from Brazil 🇧🇷, i have awesome analytics and code capacities, experience developing efficient applications integrated with a good documentation and code infrastructure.
+My name is Otávio, i am a Backend Web Developer from Brazil 🇧🇷, i have awesome analytics and code capacities, experience developing efficient applications integrated with a good documentation and code infrastructure.
 </p>

  <h2 align="center">Principal Languages🌐</h2>